megaport/terraform-provider-megaport/docs/data-sources/ports.md

 - `product_name` (String) The name of the port.
 - `product_uid` (String) The unique identifier of the port.
 - `provisioning_status` (String) The provisioning status of the port.
 - `resource_tags` (Map of String) The resource tags associated with the port.
-Only populated when include_resource_tags is set to true.
+Only populated when include_resource_tags is set to true; null otherwise (including when the port has no tags).
 - `secondary_name` (String) The secondary name of the port.
 - `terminate_date` (String) The date the port will be terminated.
 - `vxc_auto_approval` (Boolean) Whether VXC connections are auto-approved on this port.